lsst/rtn-100/index.rst

 even though in principle it need be only done once.
 Everything needs to be documented and then repeated from scratch to make sure it all still works.

+2. The division-of-labor and availability of resources at each DF should be reviewed and updated to match current conditions.

-2. Monitoring must be available to make sure that services are up (i.e. rucio, ctrl_ingestd) and that data is moving as expected.
+3. Monitoring must be available to make sure that services are up (i.e. rucio, ctrl_ingestd) and that data is moving as expected.
 Rucio moves are currently 'open loop' in that one must keep polling a status for a given dataset to make sure it moved.

-3. There is still a lot of CM to be automated -- the 3x2 test here took over 3 months of wall-clock time (should be <  3 days) due to teething issues, configuration issues, operator misunderstandings.
+4. There is still a lot of CM to be automated -- the 3x2 test here took over 3 months of wall-clock time (should be <  3 days) due to teething issues, configuration issues, operator misunderstandings.
 The whole process is only recently becoming more stable.